Practical retirement planning really only has four components - your health, your finances, family & friends and your zest for living.

 So looking forward into those years after age 65, the four pillars we need to focus on for any success with practical retirement planning are

 By the way, a "profitable hobby" provides both financial and health benefits and if you retire to a college town, the young townsfolk will keep you active far longer.
 Even traditional hobbies - such as short story contests - will expand your mind and change your world.

 And I fully endorse the approach of Professor Robert Reich, of the University of California at Berkeley.
 He says "most Americans believe that their retirement years with resemble Club Med with on-site health facilities.
 Snorkeling in the morning and extra oxygen in the afternoon.
 But no-one can afford it because they haven't saved enough".

 I’m sure that you have searched the web for “retirement planning” with the result that you will have been offered introductions to hundreds of “financial planners”.

-However the recommendations by financial planners are only for the wealthy, and in any event, they are seriously flawed (e.g. they focus only on your finances, they assume a straight line drawdown - which doesn't allow for major medical or accommodation expenses - and of course those recommendations ignore the devastating impact of inflation).
-However one good thing about financial planners is that they will always want you to be above the norm of average retirement income, even if you can't find a competent financial planning financial planner.
+However the recommendations by financial planners are only for the wealthy, and in any event, they are seriously flawed (e.g. they focus only on your finances, they assume a straight line draw-down - which doesn't allow for major medical or accommodation expenses - and of course those recommendations ignore the devastating impact of inflation).

-We have a broad view of retirement planning, and we address various non-financial issues associated with retirement - such as intrepid travel for seniors and retirement abroad (my favorite location would be a village in the south of France).
+But this magazine has a broad view of practical retirement planning, and we address various non-financial issues associated with retirement - such as intrepid travel for seniors and retirement abroad (my favourite location would be a village in the south of France).

-You can re-invent your life - or undertake a career change - at any age.
+You can re-invent your life - or undertake a career change after 50.

 Even if you're close to retirement, or already retired, it's not to late to use your career knowledge to become a consultant, to become a small business entrepreneur, or do something else that gives you the stimulation to jump out of bed each morning.